comp3702/tutorial10/README.md

 #### Alpha
 Alpha controls the step size or how fast the training will be converging.
 Setting it higher (e.g. 0.1 - the actual value depends on the environment) usually increases the initial progress, but may "overshoot" the optimal solution.
-Setting it lower (e.g. 0.001) usually leads to very slow training that may get stuck in the initial exploration.
-If you see a steady progress (increasing R100 and decreasing L100), it should usually converge.
+Setting it lower (e.g. 0.001) usually leads to very slow training that may get stuck in the initial exploration, but if you see a steady progress (increasing R100 and decreasing L100), it should usually converge.

+Experiment with different values and watch the R100.

 #### Epsilon
 Some environments require more exploration and/or exploration over longer periods of training (e.g. as the agent gets further, it faces new/different challenges).